 <map> <mapname>cbimportBM1</mapname> </map>

 This is a custom import process implemented in the business map itself.
 It has a different way of handling duplicates, permitting to update all duplicate records it finds or only the first/last one.
-It updates/creates records with a direct coreBOS save which does not launch workflows and will be faster than the normal coreBOS import process (which doesn't launch them either but the save process itself is a bit more complex).
+It updates/creates records with a direct coreBOS save which does not launch workflows and will be faster than the normal coreBOS import process (which does launch them and the save process is a bit more complex).

 To import relations you must indicate the field to search on in the related module in the map.